TrildaDevCenter-kmm-kmp/di/README.md

 > When possible always use auto-wiring and fallback to
 > register/singleton only when absolutely necessary.
 > This way you won't have to modify the registered factories
-> when you change the constructor of the dependency that's being auto-wired.
+> when you change the constructor of the dependency that's being injected.

 ### 5. Bindings